Student Exchange Travels And Summer Research Opportunities

 There are several travel groups, depending on your school, your school vacation, and summer exams.
 Traveling groups are determined by your home school:

-Travel group 1 – June/July (6-8 weeks) – King’s College, University of Helsinki
+Travel group 1 – June/July (8 weeks) – University of Helsinki

-Travel group 2 – July/August (6-8 weeks) – Columbia University, National Taiwan University, King's College London, University of Cambridge, University of Copenhagen, University of Milan, University of Barcelona, Tokyo Women’s Medical University.
+Travel group 2 – July/August (8 weeks) – Columbia University, National Taiwan University, King's College London, University of Cambridge, University of Copenhagen, University of Milan, University of Barcelona, Tokyo Women’s Medical University.
 If you are traveling to New York please note that Columbia students are away during this travel group.

 Travel group 3 – August to October (8 weeks) - Ludwig Maximilians University, Martin Luther University, Medical University of Vienna, Kyoto University.
 If you are traveling later in August, please note there are no social summer activities after September.

 Travel group 4 – November/December - University of Sydney, selected students from other schools

 You should adhere to these travel groups.
 We do make exceptions (i.e. for students with family or students who serve on military service duty) , but please note that there will be no scheduled social activities outside of the travel group times.
-We try to “buddy” with other students during the travel group times and plan social activities around them (e.g., museums, concerts, picnics, walking tours).
+We try to connect you with students from all schools during the travel group times and plan social activities around them (e.g., museums, concerts, picnics, walking tours).
 Thus, traveling outside the group times will potentially isolate you.